bioinfodlsu/rice-pilaf/prepare_data/README.md

     -   Nipponbare is abbreviated as `Nb` (not `Nip`)
     -   CHAO MEO::IRGC 80273-1 is abbreviated as `CHAO` (not `CMeo`)

-Relative to the directory where `generate-ogi-dicts.py` is saved, the command to run it is as follows:
+💡 Assuming that the working directory is `workflow/scripts`, the command to run it is as follows:

 ```
 python generate-ogi-dicts.py ../../../data/gene_ID_mapping_fromRGI  ../../../data/ogi_mapping